 Of course, Victoria is recorded on other Census returns.
 The first full count of England and Wales had come in the early years of her reign, in 1841, and had been held every decade since.
 She would make her last appearance in 1891 for the 1901 Census was taken several months after her death.
 Since then, all royals have been recorded in the same way.
 The records are kept secret until a century has passed meaning the most recent example we have is from 1911 when Victoria’s grandson was on the throne and is noted on the return as ‘HM King George’.

 The 1921 Census is set for release next year and will feature more royal records among the millions of returns.
-But for me, it will be hard to be the regal allure of that simple set of statistics recorded at Windsor on an April night almost 140 years ago.
+But for me, it will be hard to beat the regal allure of that simple set of statistics recorded at Windsor on an April night almost 140 years ago.
 A queen, an ex empress and a room full of HRHs, all held for posterity on one fascinating scrap of paper.